Skip to main content

 Joseph Hwang

-The Court of the Republic of Korea granted Min's request to retain her position as CEO of ADOR beyond HYBE's counterclaims on May 30, 2024.
-The reason for granting Min's request is that although her behavior was a betrayal against HYBE, it did not reach the crime of occupational breach of trust against ADOR.
+The Court of the Republic of Korea granted Min’s request to retain her position as CEO of ADOR beyond HYBE’s counterclaims on May 30, 2024.
+The reason for granting Min’s request is that although her behavior was a betrayal against HYBE, it did not reach the crime of occupational breach of trust against ADOR.
 Thus, the court has ordered the restriction of the voting right to remove the director when the extraordinary shareholders meeting of ADOR is coming on May 31, 2024.
-If HYBE violates this order of the court to keep the obligation to prohibit the voting right of removal of the director, the court's decision has included that HYBE shall pay approximately USD 14.4 million (KRW 20 billion) to Min as compelling compliance.
+Suppose HYBE violates this order of the court to keep the obligation to prohibit the voting right of removal of the director.
+In that case, the court’s decision has included that HYBE shall pay approximately USD 14.4 million (KRW 20 billion) to Min as compelling compliance.

-Therefore, on May 31, 2024, HYBE as the largest shareholder of ADOR removed Min's directors and replaced its recommended three new directors in ADOR at the extraordinary shareholders' meeting.
+Therefore, on May 31, 2024, HYBE, as the largest shareholder of ADOR, removed Min’s directors and replaced its recommended three new directors in ADOR at the extraordinary shareholders’ meeting.

 Well, this is just the beginning.